rpkilby/SurveyGizmo/README.md

 ## Authentication

 Currently, `user:pass` and `user:md5` are the only supported authentication methods.
 There is the `oauth_helper` module that is built on top of [rauth](https://github.com/litl/rauth), but it remains untested.
-You can try. *do it...*
+You can try it I guess.

 #### user:pass
 ```python